Emanuele Zanini

 Emanuele Zanini (born 15 April 1965) is an Italian professional volleyball coach.
-He currently serves as head coach for the Belgium national team.
+He serves as head coach for the Belgium national team.

 Career as coach

-He studied physical education at the University of Bologna graduating in 1988.
+He studied physical education at University of Bologna graduating in 1988.

 He became a head coach in 2000.
 Zanini coached in his career several teams in Italy and also in Austria, Slovakia, France and Poland.
 In 1999–2000, he served as an assistant and a coach of physical preparation of the Italy men's national volleyball team.
-Since 2008, he coached Slovakia men's national team for four seasons leading to their best results in the history.
+Since 2008, he has coached Slovakian men's national team for four seasons leading to their best results in the history.

 In August 2013, he was appointed a head coach of the Turkey men's national team for three years.
 He replaced Bosnian-born Frenchman Veljko Basic, who served at this post since 2010.
 Zanini became a head coach of the French team Beauvais Oise UC Volley in the same time.